ROCm/HIP/INSTALL.md

 ROCclr is defined on AMD platform that HIP use Radeon Open Compute Common Language Runtime (ROCclr), which is a virtual device interface that HIP runtimes interact with different backends.
 See https://github.com/ROCm-Developer-Tools/ROCclr

-HIPAMP repository provides implementation specifically for AMD platform.
+HIPAMD repository provides implementation specifically for AMD platform.
 See https://github.com/ROCm-Developer-Tools/hipamd

 ## Build HIP